Alternative

 Top Reasons to Switch

-Up to 89% off USPS rates from day one
+Up to 89% off USPS retail from day one, which matters as 2026 retail climbs about 5.4%

 Package insurance at up to 50% less than competitors